 Here’s to our employees: the guardians of good business practices and the embodiment of ethics in the workplace.
 They protect and practice our commitment to doing business the right way, every day.
-Our employees deserve the credit for Western Digital’s culture of ethics.
+Our employees deserve credit for Western Digital’s culture of ethics that led to us being recognized as one of the world’s most ethical companies.
 They make it happen.

 You can’t mandate an ethical culture, and you can’t just announce that you have one.
 You build it day after day, in the countless good decisions you make and – importantly – in the bad ones you don’t make.
 You build it in the conversations you have, in the questions you ask, and in the interventions you have the courage to make.
 You build it when you speak up about the things that don’t seem right, and when you don’t turn away from the things you see that you know are wrong.